kolkov/voyager/README.md

 - New features include tests
 - Documentation is updated

-## License
+## 📜 License

 Apache 2.0 - See [LICENSE](LICENSE) for details

 ---

-VoyagerSD is developed and maintained by the Kolkov team with ❤️.
+VoyagerSD Beta is developed and maintained by the Kolkov team.
-Special thanks to all our contributors!
+Help us improve by reporting issues and suggesting features!